timdiels/mamba_to_pytest/README.md

 If the converter creates a mamba_other fixture or does not replace `self` in places where it should, make sure that one of the parent contexts (`with context` or `description`, ...) has an `as self`.
 The converter intentionally leaves `self` alone otherwise; it's surprising that this worked in mamba to begin with.

+## Quirks / shortcomings
+Other than the ones listed in manual fixes:

+- It's very easy to forget `as self` on a with line that the converter just assumes it's implicitly present.
+This is fine so long as you do not use `self` as a regular variable outside a class or method (in a class), otherwise those would be renamed to `mamba`.